Course Content

 Security Group Configuration

-As you may have noticed, we're using the same security groups that we used when creating and operating the EC2 instance.
-There, we have permission to connect via SSH keys and HTTP ports from any IP address.
+As you might have noticed, we're using the same security groups that we set up when creating and running the EC2 instance.
+There, we have permissions to connect using SSH keys and HTTP ports from any IP address.

-Since we'll be allowing connections from any IP, let's navigate to the security group settings we specified when creating the database instance and add a new permission:
+Since we'll be allowing connections from any IP, let's go to the security group settings we selected when creating the database instance and add a new permission.

-As you can see, AWS itself offers us an option for inbound rules for MySQL or Aurora.
-We see that the connection will be made using the TCP protocol and have a Port Range of 3306, as it should be in MySQL DBMS.
+As you can see, AWS provides us with an option for inbound rules for MySQL or Aurora.
+We can see that the connection will be made using the TCP protocol and have a Port Range of 3306

 Connecting to MySQL Workbench